New York City Hoods Map

 View all the New York City hoods of the five boroughs, Brooklyn, Manhattan, Bronx, Queens, and Staten Island, along with sections of North Jersey, Long Island, and Westchester County.
-While this map highlights New York City gangs, there is more to it than just being a New York City gang map by highlighting and breaking down most neighborhoods of the heart of the NYC and surrounding areas.
+While this map highlights New York City gangs, the map below provides much more than highlighting the current local gangs by breaking down history and other facts of most neighborhoods within the heart of the city and surrounding areas.

 New York City Gang Map Key: Red = Bloods | Blue = Crips/GDs | Black = Unknown | Green = Hispanic Gang | Dark Purple = Mix

 New York City Hoods: Brooklyn

 In the the largest and infamous borough view all the legendary communities, from the 90z to 21st Street of Flatbush, Crown Heights’ Brower Park and Franklin Ave, Jay-Z’s and Notorious BIG’s birthplace of Bed Stuy, the birthplace of the WOO and Choo movement in Brownsville, and Pop Smoke’s hood of Canarsie, also known as the Floss, all along with East New York, Coney Island, and more.

 New York City Hoods: Queens